Yawning/onionwrap/README.md

  * There is usually more to secure hidden service administration than simply setting up a port mapping, and onionwrap explicitly does nothing against application layer deanonymization of the Hidden Service.
+ * Currently only one-shot hidden services are supported.
+The private key for the onion WILL DISAPEAR when onionwrap exits.

+TODO:
+ * Add support for loading/saving the Onion Service key.

 Dependencies:
  * bulb (https://github.com/yawning/bulb)